quicwg/base-drafts/draft-ietf-quic-transport.md

 draining state when the idle timeout expires.

 Each endpoint advertises their own idle timeout to their peer.
-The idle timeout starts from the last packet received, or the first packet sent after sending that packet.
+The idle timeout starts from the last packet received, or the first packet sent after the last received packet.
 The latter condition ensures that initiating new activity postpones a timeout.

 The value for an idle timeout can be asymmetric.
 The value advertised by an